ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

    open issues and pull requests in the library's repository are closed.
 This helps to avoid confusion and ensures that users are aware that the library is no longer actively maintained.
-   You can close issues and pull requests with a comment explaining that the library is being deprecated and will no longer be supported.
+   You can close issues and pull requests with a comment explaining that the library is being deprecated and is no longer be supported.
 3. **Create a deprecation issue**: Open an issue in the library's repository to announce the deprecation.
 This issue should explain why the library is being deprecated, what alternatives are available, and any relevant timelines.
 See a template below for the issue content.

    .. warning::

-      Make sure to adapt the template to your specific library and situation!
+      Make sure to adapt the template to your specific library and situation.

    .. code:: markdown